jacopotagliabue/tarski-2.0/README.md

 (by David Barker-Plummer, Jon Barwise and John Etchemendy), which is also an heavily recommended book to learn first-order logic.
 A good book on computational semantics is [Representation and Inference for Natural Language](https://www.press.uchicago.edu/ucp/books/book/distributed/R/bo3685980.html)
-(by Johan Bos and Patrick Blackburn), which contains a detailed discussion on how to build a "model checker" in Prolog (interestingly, the authors lament at p.
-52 that faithful implementations of "vanilla" first-order checkers are very hard to come by).
+(by Johan Bos and Patrick Blackburn), which contains a detailed discussion on how to build a "model checker" in Prolog (interestingly, the authors lament that faithful implementations of "vanilla" first-order checkers are very hard to come by ;-)).

 Please see the blog post for more references.